The Three-cent Prexie

-The international surface rate to Canada and Mexico was also three cents from the early 1930's through July, 1958, plus Newfoundland until it became a part of Canada April 1, 1949.
+The surface rate to Canada and Mexico was three cents from the early 1930's through July, 1958, plus Newfoundland until it became a part of Canada April 1, 1949.
 The international surface rate to other PUAS countries also was three cents from 1932 until late in 1953.
 And the international postcard rate to UPU countries was three cents from 1925 until late 1953.

 Other three cent rates involved merchandise samples or packets sent abroad, the return receipt fee from 1929 to early 1944, a mailing book certificate of mailing for three items from 1929 to early 1954, the certificate of mailing fee for one item from early 1954 to mid 1957,and multiple one or one-and-one-half cent rates.